The Complete Guide to Butt Plugs

-There are butt plugs specially designed to stimulate the anus directly via a rimming sensation (see our recommendations below).
-These are often vibrating butt plugs that vibrate specifically where the plug is tapered, just before it flares out.
+There are butt plugs specially designed to stimulate the anus directly via rimming sensation (see our recommendations below).
+These are often vibrating butt plugs that vibrate specifically where the plug tapers, just before it flares out.

-If you’re wanting to stimulate your anus externally, but not internally, a vibrating butt plug may still work for you.
-Simply lube up your plug, and press its vibrating body against your anus as you see fit.
+If you want to stimulate your anus externally but not internally, a vibrating butt plug may still work for you.
+Lube up your plug and press its vibrating body against your anus as you see fit.

 For Prostate Massage

 If you’ve got a prostate, trust us when we say you should definitely stimulate it.
 Get a butt plug that’s designed to reach that special spot.
 You can tell prostate massage plugs apart from the others, as they’re generally longer and curved.

 While stimulating your prostate, you may want to have other areas pleasured to enhance the fun, or you may want to focus on the prostate alone – everybody is different.

 The wall that separates the colon from the vaginal shaft is relatively thin, and because of this, some people find that butt plugs can massage their G-spot.
 If this is the case for you, try out a plug either on its own or when penetrated vaginally.
 Butt plugs can add a whole new dimension to vaginal stimulation by reaching those hard-to-reach spots through the back door.

 Some butt plugs are designed to prepare you for full penetration.
 The tapered end of a butt plug helps with this by easing your sphincter open rather than with blunt force.
 If you’re using butt plugs to ready yourself for full penetration, then remember to go slow.